-A first aid and accident record book will be completed by a first aider or other relevant member of staff without delay after an incident.
+A first aid and accident record book will be completed by a first aider or other relevant member of staff without delay after an incident (this may be through online software).
 Not all incidents or accidents will be reportable and first aiders will be trained to identify when a statutory report is required.
 In most cases a statutory report will be made by a Health and Safety Representative of the Board or the Principal.